incubus-network/nautilus/x/evm/spec/09_client.md

 ## JSON-RPC

-For an overview on  the JSON-RPC methods and namespaces supported on Ethermint, please refer to [https://docs.ethermint.zone/basics/json_rpc.html](https://docs.ethermint.zone/basics/json_rpc.html)
+For an overview on  the JSON-RPC methods and namespaces supported on Fury, please refer to [https://docs.fury.zone/basics/json_rpc.html](https://docs.fury.zone/basics/json_rpc.html)

 ## gRPC